td-bn/bitcoin-rust-workshop/README.md

 to solve the exercises depending on how much you already know.

 >NOTE: This is a WIP, currently containing only core RPCs and basic transactions.
-I plan on adding exercises for some more advanced concepts.
+I plan on adding exercises for some more concepts that'll aid understanding of Bitcoin technicals.

 **This workshop is inspired by [this great repo](https://github.com/dtolnay/proc-macro-workshop).**
 I found that exercises that build in this manner are great for learning.